Chief Executive Officer / Executive Director

 Eric joined St. Joseph Orphanage as Chief Executive Officer/ Executive Director in 2014, and has over 25 years’ experience in the behavioral health and educational field, primarily working with children and families.
 Eric started his career working as a direct care staff on an inpatient psychiatric unit, then became a teacher in the hospital’s PH program, and then a case manager in an adolescent residential treatment program.
 After this, he moved to outpatient treatment as both a case manager and therapist doing home and community based treatment.
 Eric earned his bachelors and masters degree from Olivet Nazarene University and was an adjunct professor at Olivet Nazarene University, where he won the Willis E. Snowbarger Award for Teaching Excellence.
 Eric has served as the Executive Director for Willapa Behavioral Health and has been a Surveyor for over 20 years for CARF, an international organization that accredits programs and agencies in 17 countries in behavioral health, aging, medical rehabilitation, and child and youth services.
 He now serves on multiple boards, guiding both policy and best practices in the mental health and child welfare landscape.
 During Eric’s tenure, St. Joseph has experienced increased growth and financial stability and surpluses.

-Susan joined St. Joseph in 1994 and has served in a number of roles, including Individual and Family Therapist, Admission Coordinator, and Director of Admissions.
+Susan joined St. Joseph Orphanage in 1994 and has served in a number of roles, including Individual and Family Therapist, Admission Coordinator, Director of Admissions, and Chief Strategy Officer.
 In these roles she successfully implemented innovative client-centered initiatives including Central Admissions and ‘walk-in access’, both of which allow clients to be seen immediately and at a time convenient for them.
-For the past four years, Susan has served as Chief Strategy Officer.
+Susan has served as Chief Operating Officer.
 This role charges her with guiding the path and execution of how St. Joes grows and thrives in the future.
 Susan earned her Bachelor of Arts majoring in Social Work from Purdue University in 1989 and her Masters in Social Work from Indiana University in 1991.
 She serves on a variety of Committees in state-wide Councils that advocate for child services.

 Chief Financial Officer